 1969: After scoring a pair of #2 singles in 1963 with “Puff the Magic Dragon” and “Blowin’ in the Wind,” Peter, Paul & Mary achieved their only #1 hit on the Billboard Hot 100 with the John Denver-penned song “Leaving on a Jet Plane.”

 1969: Just over a week after it’s release, the Rolling Stones’ eighth Britain studio album, Let It Bleed, knocked the Beatles’ Abbey Road LP off the top of the UK album chart for one week.

 1971: Billy Preston released “I Wrote a Simple Song,” the title track from his sixth studio album.
 The record’s B-side, “Outa-Space,” later became Preston’s first top 40 hit on the Billboard Hot 100, reaching #2, as well as his first to reach #1 on the R&B chart.

 1975: Joe Walsh officially replaced Eagles guitarist and founding member Bernie Leadon, who had left to pursue a solo career.

 1975: “50 Ways To Leave Your Lover” the second single from Paul Simon’s fourth solo studio album, Still Crazy After All These Years, entered the Billboard Hot 100.
 It became his first and only solo #1 on the chart in February.

 1975: “All By Myself,” the first single from Raspberries singer Eric Carmen’s self-titled debut solo LP, entered the Billboard Hot 100.
 The record later became his biggest solo hit, reaching #2 on the Hot 100 and #1 on the Cash Box chart.

 1980: “(Just Like) Starting Over” by John Lennon from his album Double Fantasy with wife Yoko Ono became his first solo #1 hit on the UK chart.

-1986: The Bangles achieved their first #1 on the Billboard Hot 100 with “Walk Like an Egyptian,” written by “Akron Sound” songwriter Liam Sternberg.
+1986: The Bangles achieved their first #1 single on the Billboard Hot 100 with “Walk Like an Egyptian,” a song written by “Akron Sound” songwriter Liam Sternberg.